How Does The Dna In Body Cells Compare

 The Role of Epigenetics

-Epigenetics plays a crucial role in regulating gene expression and maintaining cell identity.
-Epigenetic modifications can be influenced by environmental factors, such as diet, stress, and exposure to toxins, and can be passed down from one generation to the next.
+Epigenetics makes a real difference in regulating gene expression and maintaining cell identity.
+Epigenetic modifications can be influenced by environmental factors, such as diet, stress, and exposure to toxins, and can be passed down from one generation to the next Most people skip this — try not to..

 • DNA Methylation: This involves the addition of a methyl group to a cytosine base in DNA.
 Methylation typically represses gene expression by preventing transcription factors from binding to DNA or by recruiting proteins that condense chromatin.